 When Lynda moved to Los Angeles, she looked to make professional connections.
 She told her good friend Jerry Sullivan, then chair of City of Hope’s National Insurance Industry Council, that she wanted to get involved in the group.
 “He shook my hand and said, ‘Welcome to the council,’” she recalls.
 “That was five years ago.
 It was one of the best decisions I ever made.”

 Lynda goes on to explain, “I learned that City of Hope treats patients with the diseases I’ve had and the cancers that have affected my family and friends.
 I can’t think of a better way to push toward a cure than by investing in the future of City of Hope.”

-Lynda recently celebrated her 26th anniversary as a cancer survivor.
-She tries to live life to the fullest.
+Lynda recently retired after a 41-year insurance career.
+She has been a cancer survivor now for over 30 years and lives life to the fullest.
 “I don’t want to leave this world regretting anything,” she says.

 Her commitment to having no regrets extends to her support of City of Hope.
 “The fight’s not over,” Lynda says.
 “I’m a survivor, but that doesn’t mean the cancer won’t come back tomorrow, or someone else close to me won’t receive a cancer diagnosis.
 Organizations like City of Hope are making great strides, so I want to help as much as I can.
 Leaving a gift for City of Hope in my will is one way to do that.
 I can’t think of one single reason not to help in this way.
 You can make such a difference in someone’s life by doing something very, very simple.”